ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/nfrs/_availability-requirements.md

 The availability requirement applies to both authenticated and unauthenticated end points.

 The availability requirement does not include planned outages.
-Planned outages should be:
+Planned outages **SHOULD** be:

 - Commensurate in length and frequency to other primary digital channels offered by the data holder,
 - Published to Data Recipient Software Products with at least one week lead time for normal outages,
-- May occur without notification if the change is to resolve a critical service or security issue.
+- **MAY** occur without notification if the change is to resolve a critical service or security issue.

 The unavailability of a secondary data holder will mean that some requests cannot be fulfilled by a data holder making a Shared Responsibility Data Request.
 This will not be taken to mean that the data holder is unavailable.